spmse/Engindikas/README.md

 * Scene rendering
 * Sprite and animation rendering
 * Object interaction
 * Pathing system (This manages the places where you can walk and not walk, please suggest a good name for it :D)
+  * EzWay?
 * Dialog system
 * Sound system
 * Customizable verb system
 * GUI editor
-* Scripdikas scriping language
+* Scripdikas scripting language

 # Features for publishing
 * Multi platform support (one codebase multiple target platforms incl. mobile)